Abdulqasem-Bakhshi/Stamp-That/README.md

 ## Architecture

-StampThat keeps the image-processing logic in Python rather than reimplementing it in JavaScript.
+StampThat! keeps the image-processing logic in Python rather than reimplementing it in JavaScript.

 ```text
 ┌─────────────────────┐